 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 Korea.
-Products made with specific types of materials carry additional information, such as: the common name of the animal, in the case of leather; the common and scientific name of the animal, origin and dyeing treatment (if any), in the case of furs; and the scientific name of the animal and percentages of down and feathers, in the case of down.
-As regards the down, since the 2017 autumn/winter collection, a label with the indication “DIST-certified down” has been inserted inside all outerwear, guaranteeing that the down contained in the garment is all certified according to the principles set out in the Moncler technical Protocol called DIST (Down Integrity System & Traceability), which regulates farming methods and respect for animal welfare, traceability and the technical quality of the down.
+Products made with specific types of materials carry additional information, such as the common name of the animal, in the case of leather; the common and scientific name of the animal, origin and dyeing treatment (if any), in the case of furs; and the common name of the animal and percentages of down and feathers, in the case of down.
+As regards down, a label with the indication “DIST-certified down” has been inserted inside all outerwear, guaranteeing that the down contained in the garment is certified according to the principles set out in the Moncler Technical Protocol called DIST (Down Integrity System & Traceability), which regulates farming methods and respect for animal welfare, traceability and the technical quality of the down.

-The digital channel is central to Moncler’s growth strategy, whose goal is to provide end clients with a unique multi-channel experience that best responds to market needs, thus reducing the distance to the Brand globally.
+Digital channels are central to Moncler’s growth strategy, whose goal is to provide end clients with a unique personalised multi-channel experience that best responds to market needs and strengthens the Brand at a global level.